-Regularly enrolled degree-seeking students at the undergraduate level may be considered for eligibility in the Federal Pell Grant Program.
+Only regularly enrolled degree-seeking students in an undergraduate degree-seeking program may be considered for eligibility in the Federal Pell Grant Program.
 Interested individuals must complete the Free Application for Federal Student Aid (FAFSA) online at www.fafsa.ed.gov.
-Depending upon need as determined by the results of the FAFSA application, costs and enrollment status as determined by federal guidelines, a student may qualify for this federal grant aid for an academic year.
-Pell Grant amounts will vary each year, as determined by Congress.
-Details regarding Pell Grant maximums and eligibility can be found on the Student Financial Aid website at: https://www.regent.edu/tuition-aid/paying-for-college/pell-grant/.
+Depending upon need as determined by the results of the FAFSA application, costs and enrollment status as determined by federal guidelines, a student may qualify for an amount up to \$5,920 for a full year beginning Fall 2017.
+The actual amount will vary depending upon each student's application information and enrollment status.